coveo/source.coveo.com/_posts/2017-11-05-The-perfect-Salesforce-CI-setup-using-SFDX-NodeJS-and-NPM.md

 There are two ways you can authenticate to the SFDX CLI using only the command line: the `force:auth:sfdxurl:store` and the `force:auth:jwt:grant` commands.
 To the naked eye, both authentication seems equivalent but, don't get fooled: they are not.

 When you create a scratch org using the `force:auth:sfdxurl:store` command, you will not be able to re-authenticate the scratch org later on.
-By using the JWT token, you can easily and painlessly re-authenticate by simply using the scratch org username and the JWT token.
+By using the JWT token, you can easily and painlessly re-authenticate to it by simply using the scratch org username and the JWT token.
 So, right now, take my word for it: use the JWT flow.
 There is [good documentation to help you create all the needed certificate](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm).

 When you have the certificate, I've personally decided to use environment variable to pass them along to the code.
 CI systems can easily inject environment variable and developers can set them easily on their machihe or use something like [dotenv](https://github.com/motdotla/dotenv).

 ### Reuse Scratch Orgs

-One problem is still present: the fact that we must cleaning up unused scratch org.
+One problem is still present: the fact that we must clean up unused scratch org.

 There are some limits in Salesforce that force you to be smart about how many active scratch orgs you have.
 I've decided to go with one scratch org per SCM branch.

-The next problem is that, if you create any scratch org using the CI, the CI doesn't remember everything between each build.
+The next problem is that, if you create any scratch org using the CI, it doesn't remember everything between each build.
 I've tried multiple things, but at the end of the day, I've decided to use the field called `AlmReference` on the `ActiveScratchOrg` object in Dev Hub.

 Basically, Salesforce has a default field specifically made so your build systems can add information.
 I've decided to feed the field with a custom JSON file containing the current branch name.
 Since scratch org are simply a record in the dev org, you can delete them easily using standard record manipulation API.